vedph/cadmus-doc/migration/rendering/markup.md

 The key to this flattening process is _merging_ all the layers selections into one.
 This is done by a specialized component, which produces a model based on "text blocks".
 A text block is an arbitrary span of text, linked to any number of annotation layers.

-For instance, say you have this line of text, where different portions of it are annotated at different levels (each represented by a letter):
+For instance, say you have this line of text from an inscription, where different portions of it are annotated at different levels (each represented by a letter):

 ```txt
 que bixit annos XX